-Switching all conventional light points in the world to energy-efficient LED by 2030, would save, annually: €606 bn Executive summary In a world where energy demands due to digital infrastructure are rising, whereas some large-scale renewable energy projects are facing political and economic challenges, the imperative becomes clear: we must focus not only on generating new megawatts, but on unlocking negawatts the energy made available through energy efficiency.
-Lighting, as a cornerstone of modern infrastructure, has a critical role to play in this transformation. www.instituteforenergyresearch.org/regulation/global-energytransition-will-cost-3-trillion-a-year See Figure 2 below, source: Enerdata 6 Unlocking negawatts: The role of lighting in energy security and decarbonization By 2050, we can expect a 34% increase in global energy consumption, which our society will struggle to meet.
+Executive summary In a world where energy demands due to digital infrastructure are rising, whereas some large-scale renewable energy projects are facing political and economic challenges, the imperative becomes clear: we must focus not only on generating new megawatts, but on unlocking negawatts the energy made available through energy efficiency.
+Lighting, as a cornerstone of modern infrastructure, has a critical role to play in this transformation.
+6 www.instituteforenergyresearch.org/regulation/global-energytransition-will-cost-3-trillion-a-year 7 See Figure 2 below, source: Enerdata By 2050, we can expect a 34% increase in global energy consumption4, which our society will struggle to meet.
 Unless proactive measures are taken to manage this demand responsibly, the strain on our planet's energy resources will only intensify.
 According to the International Energy Agency (IEA), in 2022 emissions from lighting alone accounted for over 2% of greenhouse gas (GHG) emissions.
-This is equivalent to the emissions produced by the aviation industry, underscoring the significant cumulative impact of lighting globally.
-If all homes, businesses and cities worldwide switched entirely to energy-efficient LED lighting, these emissions could be cut in half, and over €600 billion per year could be saved in electricity costs.
-This is equivalent to nearly one-quarter of the annual cost of the green energy transition, which is estimated at \$3 trillion, according to the Institute for Energy Research.
-Additionally, 1,402 TWh of electricity could be freed up, which is roughly equivalent to the annual electricity consumption of India.
-This shift represents not only an achievable goal but also low-hanging fruit in our efforts towards a resilient, energy secure future.
-This is equivalent to the electricity:
+This is equivalent to the emissions produced by the aviation industry, underscoring the significant cumulative impact of lighting globally.5 If all homes, businesses and cities worldwide switched entirely to energy-efficient LED lighting, these emissions could be cut in half, and over €600 billion per year could be saved in electricity costs.
+This is equivalent to nearly one-quarter of the annual cost of the green energy transition, which is estimated at \$3 billion, according to the Institute for Energy Research.6 Additionally, 1,402 TWh of electricity could be freed up, which is roughly equivalent to the annual electricity consumption of India.7 This shift represents not only an achievable goal but also low-hanging fruit in our efforts towards a resilient, energy secure future.
+Switching all conventional light points in the world to energy-efficient LED by 2030, would save, annually8: €606 bn This is equivalent to the electricity: